 How to start an emergency fund today

 Every journey begins with the first step, and this is certainly true with building your emergency fund.
 To start, set your savings goal.
-A round number like $500 can be a good first step, but you should aim to save three to six months of living expenses.
+A round number like $500 can be a good first step, but after that, some experts say you should aim to save six months of living expenses.
+And even that may not be enough, financial professionals say the ideal is to save the equivalent of one year’s worth of income.
 This amount of money can be used to help with emergencies or to cover expenses if you lose your job, saving you from going into debt.

 Where to put an emergency fund